GoogleCloudPlatform/community/tutorials/embedded-c-getting-started/index.md

 }
 ```

-If you have any questions on what each function does the [IoT Device SDK](https://googlecloudplatform.github.io/iot-device-sdk-embedded-c/api/html/d9/d22/iotc_8h.html) docs is a great resource.
+If you have any questions on what each function does, the
+[Google Cloud IoT device SDK documentation](https://googlecloudplatform.github.io/iot-device-sdk-embedded-c/api/html/d9/d22/iotc_8h.html) is a great resource.

-After successfully connecting to the cloud you will need to subscribe to configuration and command topic of the device.
-You do this by calling `iotc_subscribe` function, and you must include :
+After successfully connecting to the cloud, you need to subscribe to the configuration and command topic of the device.
+You do this by calling the
+`iotc_subscribe` function, and you must include the following:

- - Topic command ( includes topic and device id )
+ - Topic command (includes topic and device ID)
  - QoS
  - Callback function

 ## Publish telemetry data from the ESP32 device to IoT Core

-To publish telemetry to IoT Core we use `iotc_publish` which must include the topic name, message and QoS inorder to send the message.
+To publish telemetry to IoT Core, you use `iotc_publish`, which must include the topic name, message, and QoS in order to send the message.

-The code below sets up the topic from the device id and event topic and then publishes the message.
-You can find this code in the mqtt-example.c file on line 35.
+The code below sets up the topic from the device ID and event topic and then publishes the message.
+You can find this code in the `mqtt-example.c` file on
+line 35.

 ```c
 void publish_telemetry_event(iotc_context_handle_t context_handle, iotc_timed_task_handle_t timed_task, void *user_data) {